 Edith Collier Early New Zealand modernist EDITED BY JILL TREVELYAN, JENNIFER TAYLOR AND GREG DONSON Edith Collier was a dynamic modernist, and the story of her years in Europe and then her return to New Zealand and the near abandonment of her practice are compelling as both art history and an affecting human story.
 A century on, her remarkable body of work remains fresh and contemporary.
 Featuring over 150 artworks, this book's major essay by award-winning art writer Jill Trevelyan and its collection of guest essays offer a deep and rich immersion in Collier's craft.
 JILL TREVELYAN is an award-winning writer and curator.

-JENNIFER TAYLOR works closely with the Edith Collier Trust Collection.
+Collier Trust Collection.

 GREG DONSON has been Curator and Programmes Manager at the Sarjeant Gallery Te Whare o Rehua Whanganui since 2007.
+PUBLISHED: September 2024 ISBN: 9781991016768 Hardback with jacket, 264 x 210mm.
+256 pages. \$70